PavanRangani/docs/docs/prd/investments/meeting-notes.md

 [Mockups](https://drive.google.com/drive/u/0/folders/1Ggnh3PvN3TAZph1DP0znsAk48saXFFjk)

 - When no records available in page, shows 'No Records Available' message.
-- Each Meeting/Notes is shown as seprate table.
+- Each Meeting/Notes is shown as separate table.
 - On mouse hover of table shows hover effect and cursor as hand.
 - On click of Meeting opens view page of the meeting in same page.
 - On click of Note opens edit dialog in same page.